Firoza, Rahim Yar Khan: Education

 The literacy rate is quite low because of the non-availability of resources.
 There is only one private college and two higher secondary schools.
 There are government-run secondary schools within the town, as well as private schools.
 Still, many people are in well-known departments because of their own struggles.

 One of the oldest educational institutions of Firoza is Govt.
 Higher Secondary School Firoza (for boys).
 It was built in 1926 by the British Government as a primary school.
 After that, it was given the designation of secondary school in 1939.
 After Pakistan came into being this school started progressing at a pace.
 So, the government announced it as high secondary school in 1952.
 From 1952 to 1988 it remained a high school.
 Then, with the efforts of many notable people, it was given the designation of Higher Secondary School.
 Now, it is working as a higher secondary school.
 The school has experienced ups and downs, but it has given many notable people to the nation.
 The school is now suffering from problems like inadequate building where the number of students is increasing day by day.

 The first private school was Oxford Public Girls High school started on 1 January 1992.
 Another educational institute is Tamir-E-Millat Model Public High School Firoza which was established by Rana Mohammad Hussain in 2000.

 There are other private institutions as well.
 But all of the above-mentioned schools are not up to the standard regarding facilities.
 Children here are unable to get quality education.
-With all those difficulties the region has produced some brilliant minds who lifted themselves from scratch.
+However, the region has produced some who have excelled academically.